JasonQiu1/SLogo/README.md

         * Very extendable library environments (load different library commands)
         * Very extendable commands (very easy to implement new commands)
         * Very extendable context-free grammar with auto-generator for the grammar
+        * Throws custom exceptions with translatable debugging info for where the error occurred when running code, which includes line number, the raw line of code itself, and where in the running process the error occurred (tokenizing, parsing, interpreting, runtime, etc.)

 ### Assignment Impressions